 Winter 2020, Tuesdays (bi-monthly) 2-4pm

-This STE is grounded in “multimodal and immersive pedagogy,” and will be formatted as an experiential exploration into how the design of the human mind and learning spaces can be leveraged to give instructors and students equal access to content in ways that work best for each participant in a learning moment.
-Instructors who are interested in leveraging both analog and digital technologies are encouraged to apply.
+This STE was grounded in “multimodal and immersive pedagogy,” and was formatted as an experiential exploration into how the design of the human mind and learning spaces can be leveraged to give instructors and students equal access to content in ways that work best for each participant in a learning moment.

 - Dr. Meredith Cohen, Associate Professor, Art History